top of page

 Kirsten Lie-Nielsen is a freelance writer focused on climate change, sustainability, and modern agriculture.

-The author of two books on homesteading and animal husbandry, Kirsten is a regular contributor to Modern Farmer, Civil Eats, The Boston Globe, and other publications.
+The author of two books on homesteading and animal husbandry, Kirsten is a contributor to The Guardian, Civil Eats, The Boston Globe, and other publications.
 Embracing her love of her home state and a delicious meal, Kirsten also works as the Assistant Editor at the magazine Edible MAINE.

 Below you can find links to her latest articles and a complete journalistic portfolio.